Improved Graph Clustering: Introduction

-There is now a long line of analytical work on stochastic block models; we focus on methods that allow for exact recovery (i.e., every node is correctly classified), and summarize the conditions required by known methods in Table~\ref{table:blockmodel}.
-As can be seen, we improve over all existing methods by polynomial factors.
-In addition, and as opposed to several of these methods, we can handle outliers, heterogeneity, hierarchy in clustering etc. A complimentary line of work has investigated {\bf lower bounds} in this setting; i.e., for what values/scalings of $p,q$ and $K$ it is \emph{not} possible (either for any algorithm, or for any polynomial time algorithm) to recover the underlying true clusters~\cite{chaudhuri2012extended,decelle2011asymptotic,nadakuditi2012spectra}.
-We discuss these two lines of work in more details in the main results section.
+A complimentary line of work has investigated {\em lower bounds} for the stochastic blockmodel; i.e., for what values/scalings of $p,q$ and $K$ it is \emph{not} possible (either for any algorithm, or for any polynomial-time algorithm) to recover the underlying true clusters~\cite{chaudhuri2012extended,decelle2011asymptotic,nadakuditi2012spectra}.
+We discuss and compare with these two lines of work in more details in the main results section.